-As permitted by FRS 103, the Syndicate continues to apply the existing accounting policies that were applied prior to this standard, for its insurance contracts.
+As permitted by FRS 103 the Syndicate continues to apply the existing accounting policies that were applied prior to this standard, for its insurance contracts.

 Amounts ceded from Barbican Syndicate 1955 to the Syndicate are taken net of external reinsurance, and are recognised as reinsurance balances in Barbican Syndicate 1955, then are in turn recognised as gross balances in the Syndicate.
 The Syndicate's share of the Barbican Syndicate 1955's external outward reinsurance is recognised as reinsurance balances in the Syndicate.
-The Syndicate also takes a share of investment income and expenses, which are stripped out of the Barbican Syndicate 1955 and recognised in the equivalent accounts in the Syndicate.

-The Syndicate 6113 is a quota share reinsurance contract with Syndicate 1955.
-Syndicate 1955 purchases common account reinsurance to cover both Syndicate 1955 and associated special purpose syndicates (SPA's) as the underlying business follows.
+The Syndicate also takes a share of investment income, consortium income and expenses, which are ceded out of Syndicate 1955 and recognised in the equivalent accounts in the Syndicate.
+Syndicate 6118 is a quota share reinsurance contract with Syndicate1955.
+Syndicate 1955 purchases whole account reinsurance to cover both Syndicate 1955 and associated special purpose arrangements (SPA's) as the underlying business follows.
 As the Syndicate is an SPA it does not hold monetary assets on its Balance sheet.
 In effect it is a cashless syndicate.
 All funds are maintained in a withheld account and will be distributed once the year of account closes.

 c.
-Judgements and Key sources of Estimation Uncertainty
+Judgements and key Sources of Estimation Uncertainty